PrismarineJS/mineflayer/doc/api.md

 of the tool and the value as the efficiency multiplier.

 ### mineflayer.recipes
+recipes indexed by id

 ### mineflayer.instruments
+instruments indexed by id

 ### mineflayer.biomes
+biomes indexed by id

 ### mineflayer.entities
+entities indexed by id

 ## Classes